sujato/cullavagga/dpcv-project.md

 As noted above, there is at present no reason to doubt the dating of the manuscript.
 However historical dates are always uncertain and it is wise to confirm them using multiple independent methods wherever possible.
 Carbon dating is a widely used and relatively reliable method of dating ancient artifacts.

 In 2007, radiocarbon dating of Gāndhāri manuscripts in Kharoṣṭhī script placed the oldest of them around 75 CE, making them the oldest extant Indian manuscripts.
-This project, as well as giving a firm historical context, attracted a great deal of publicity, raising the profile of Buddhist manuscript study. {Allon, M., Salomon, R., Jacobsen, G., Zoppi, U. (2007).
-Radiocarbon Dating of Kharosthi Fragments from the Schoyen and Senior Manuscript Collections.
-In Jens Braarvig (Eds.), BUDDHIST MANUSCRIPTS IN THE SCHØYEN COLLECTION vol. III, (pp. 279-291).
-Oslo, Norway: Hermes Publishing.}
+This project, as well as giving a firm historical context, attracted a great deal of publicity, raising the profile of Buddhist manuscript study. {Mark Allon, et al.}

 I propose that we carbon date the DP-CV, with the aim to confirm or refute the ascription of the manuscript to the 13th century.
 Together with the colophon and the epigraphic assessment, this will provide a solid basis for dating the manuscript.